charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'started notes for sde on version control' @ 08/28/2023, 13:52:17 to second-year
+The following files were modified:
+- sde/notes/reading-notes.md

+GPT Summary:
+ > This commit added three files to the sde/notes directory: images/centralized-repo.png, images/distributed-repo.png, and reading-notes.md.
+The reading-notes.md file contains information about version control systems, including their benefits, such

 ### charliemeyer2000: 'one more ds store remove' @ 08/28/2023, 13:31:23 to second-year
 No files were modified in this commit.
 GPT Summary: